xdanradu/xdanradu.github.io/_posts/2018-10-09-coding-best-practices-1.markdown

 Think about the benefits of constants instead of magic numbers when you use this values in tens of places all over your project.

-# 3. Invest time in naming your variables and functions
+# 3. Invest time in the naming of your variables and functions

 When you have to change something in legacy code you never want to step over something like this: